-Economics and Business Studies: Mr Ian Chapman
+Head of Economics and Business Studies: Mr Ian Chapman

-Economics and Business Studies: Mr Thomas Lange (Assistant Head)
+Economics and Business Studies: Miss Anne Chong-Seng

 Based in the main school building, girls are taught in purpose-built classrooms.
 A number of lessons are taught in one of the state-of-the-art ICT suites.